DivoHub/Clef/README.md

 # 2350_project (Clef)

-Application that tracks/stores Music information from different applications into JSON files, and then adds corresponding songs to a playlist/folder in target application
+Clef is a program/website that helps users transfer playlists from and between their favourite music services